enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     that are within ``StarFeedbackDistCellSteps`` cells from the host cell, counted in steps in Cartesian directions, are injected with stellar feedback.
 Its maximum value is ``StarFeedbackDistRadius``
     * ``TopGridRank``.
-Only implemented for StarFeedbackCreation = 2
+Only implemented for ``StarFeedbackCreation`` = 0
-    or 3.
+    or 1.
 See :ref:`distributed_feedback` for an illustration.
     Default: 0.

 Normal Star Formation
 ^^^^^^^^^^^^^^^^^^^^^

-The parameters below are considered in ``StarParticleCreation`` method 1, 2, 7 and 8.
+The parameters below are considered in ``StarParticleCreation`` method 0, 1, 2, 7 and 8.

 ``StarMakerOverDensityThreshold`` (external)
-    The overdensity threshold (for cosmological simulations, this is relative to the total mean density, not just the dark matter mean density) before star formation will be considered.
-For ``StarParticleCreation`` method 7 in cosmological simulations, however, ``StarMakerOverDensityThreshold`` should be in
+    The overdensity threshold in code units (for cosmological simulations, note that code units are relative to the total mean density, not just the dark matter mean density) before star formation will be considered.
+For ``StarParticleCreation`` = 7 in cosmological simulations, however, ``StarMakerOverDensityThreshold`` should be in
     particles/cc, so it is not the ratio with respect to the ``DensityUnits`` (unlike most other